yuval-k/oci-registry-p2p/README.md

 to use your node for writing.

 Note that if you have multiple instances deployed using the same IPNS key, at most one should be enabled for writing.
 If there is more than one writer, the MFS root will become inconsistent.
+## Registry Middleware
+The registry middleware component allows you to pull (but not push) images from any IPFS or IPNS address without pre-configuration (beyond the IPFS node).
+In this mode, IPFS is not abstracted from the user - The registry name represents an IPFS path that contains a folder layed-out as an [OCI image](https://github.com/opencontainers/image-spec/blob/main/image-layout.md).

+The advantage of this mode that no additional address configuration is needed.
 # Installation
 TODO
 ## Systemd